 - If you are pregnant

-Methadone’s potential for abuse can result from the various forms it comes in: wafer, liquid, or pill.
+Methadone’s potential for abuse can result from the various forms it comes in such as wafer, liquid, or pill.

 Methadone addiction is accompanied by a series of side effects and negative symptoms.